ckib16/Bloccit/README.md

-== README
+## Bloccit

-## Bloccit is a Reddit clone used to teach me the fundamentals of web development and Rails 4.
+Bloccit is a Reddit clone used to teach me the fundamentals of web development and Rails 4.

 Made with my mentor Chris Beck.